 Investments consist of certificates of deposit (maturity greater than three months), U.S. Treasuries, bonds, stocks and other securities held by trust departments or broker dealers and investments in real estate.
 Investments are reported at fair value for year-end financial reporting.
 Fair value is the amount at which an investment could be exchanged between two willing parties, which for financial reporting purposes is based on quoted market prices.
-The net increase (decrease) in the fair value of investments is recognized as a part of investment income.
-Investments are classified as Investments, if the maturity date is more than three months to one year, or as Other Long-term Investments, if the maturity date is more than one-year from the date of the financial statements.
-Investments restricted by bond covenants or invested from bond proceeds are classified as Restricted Investments.
+The net increase (decrease) in the fair value of investments, if the maturity date is more than three months to one year, or as Other Long-term Investments, if the maturity date is more than one-year from the date of the financial statements.
+Investments restricted by bond covenants, invested from bond proceeds or enabling legislation are classified as Restricted Investments.
 Investments held by endowment funds are classified as Endowment Investments.